North Carolina Expungement Law & What It Means For You

-- Reduce the wait time for the expungement of a first-time nonviolent felony from 15 years to 10 years
+- Reduced the wait time for the expungement of a first-time nonviolent felony from 15 years to 10 years

-- Reduce the wait time for the expungement of a first-time nonviolent misdemeanor from 15 years to 5 years
+- Reduced the wait time for the expungement of a first-time nonviolent misdemeanor from 15 years to 5 years

-- Provide for the expungement of all dismissed and not guilty charges if the person has not been convicted of a felony
+- Provided for the expungement of all dismissed and not guilty charges if the person has not been convicted of a felony

-- Provide NC prosecutors electronic access to records expunged on or after December 1, 2017
+- Provided NC prosecutors electronic access to records expunged on or after December 1, 2017

-- Allow the State to treat a conviction expunged on or after December 1, 2017, as a prior record if the person re-offends.
+- Allowed the State to treat a conviction expunged on or after December 1, 2017, as a prior record if the person re-offends.

 Expungement vs Dismissal

-In North Carolina, dismissal of charges and expungement are not the same thing.
+In North Carolina, expungement and dismissal of charges are not the same thing.
 A dismissed charge will remain on your record indefinitely, and anyone running a background check on your criminal record will be able to see the charge.
 Usually, a dismissed charge on your record will say “dismissal without leave,” meaning your case has been dismissed and the State cannot reopen it for further litigation.

 As soon as your charge has been dismissed, you are eligible to have it expunged.
 However, whether or not the charge will be expunged depends on the severity of the crime.
 As stated above, the new expungement law only makes it easier for nonviolent crimes to be sealed.

-DWI convictions in North Carolina are not considered nonviolent and are not eligible for expungement.
+DWI convictions in North Carolina are not considered nonviolent but are not eligible for expungement.